laurieroy/Tech-Acad-Projects/README.md

 # Tech-Acad-Projects
 This is where I'm creating projects while at the Tech Academy, 2017.
-I finished the coding coursework in Nov 2017, but due to previous committments, did not graduate until Aug 2018.
+I finished the coding coursework in Nov 2017, but due to previous committments, I did not finish the job search course and graduate until Aug 2018.
 I have been working on other [udemy classes](../../../javascript-udemy) since then.

 **NOTE:** I was still going to sea as a marine technician while attending the TA.
 The gaps in dates / submissions of a week to a month long are generally from when I was working at sea and had limited internet and time.